Skip to content

 Methodology

-Our healthcare engineers are domain-qualified before they touch your codebase.
-They understand HIPAA at the architecture level, clinical workflows from experience, and FDA validation requirements from engineering practice. clinIQ and Vizier are embedded capabilities — clinical documentation intelligence and operational analytics shipped as standard in every healthcare engagement.
+Our healthcare software development engineers are domain-qualified before they touch your codebase.
+They understand HIPAA at the architecture level, clinical workflows from experience, and FDA validation requirements from engineering practice — not from reading the documentation the week before kickoff. clinIQ and Vizier are embedded capabilities — clinical documentation intelligence and operational analytics shipped as standard in every healthcare engagement.

 Capabilities